Western Living Magazine

 Freshly cracked black pepper

-Preheat oven to 350ËF, with fan on if convection.
+Preheat oven to 350°F, with the fan on if convection.
 Line a baking sheet with parchment.
 Sift flour into a bowl and set aside.

 Fill a piping bag to pipe the gougÃ¨res (or use a spoon or small ice cream scoop as you would with loose cookie dough).
 Whisk together the last egg with the salt in a small bowl to make an egg wash.